-Paid minority internship recruitment programs are out there ready to help you reach your internship and career goals.
+Paid diversity internship programs are out there ready to help you reach your internship and career goals.
 When searching for internships, many students limit themselves to looking through a few postings online or visiting company websites.
-For minority college students, there are other resources for getting internships that are not tapped nearly enough.
+For minority or traditionally underrepresented college students, diveristy programs exist to open doors. .

-As the former senior manager for the T. Howard Foundation, I am a firm believer in the opportunities minority internship programs can provide.
-These nonprofit organizations and industry sponsored programs promote diversity through internships, professional development and employment opportunities for minority college students.
-Eligible students who don’t apply for internships through these various organizations are missing out on a world of opportunity.
+As the former senior manager for the T. Howard Foundation, I am a firm believer in the opportunities diversity internship programs provide.
+For years, these nonprofit organizations and industry sponsored programs have promoted diversity through internships, professional development and employment opportunities.
+Unfortunately, every year thousands of eligible students don’t apply for internships through these various organizations because often they don’t know about them.

 Why Minority Internship Recruitment Programs Exist

-Years later, there are numerous nonprofit minority internship recruitment programs doing similar work across a range of industries.
-Diversity in the workforce continues to be an issue for Fortune 500 companies, government agencies, on Wall Street, in media companies, the technology sector and across other industries.
+As a result, there are now numerous nonprofit minority internship recruitment programs doing similar work across a range of industries.
+Diversity in the workforce continues to be an issue for Fortune 500 companies, government agencies, on Wall Street, in media, technology and other industries.
 Internship organizations are working everyday to change that.

-These programs have worked for years to forge relationships with some of the most well known companies in almost every industry you can imagine.
-Companies want the students coming from these programs because they know they are well prepared and will be exceptional interns, so why would you not want to participate?
-You can always apply directly to companies on your own (and should), but don’t stop there.
+These programs have worked for years to forge relationships with some of the most well known companies in the world.
+As a result, companies want the students coming from these programs because they know they are well prepared to be exceptional interns.
+So, you can always apply directly to companies on your own (and should), but don’t stop there.
 Pursue every route possible to land your dream internship.

 Why Apply to a Minority Internship Program

 While the application processes can be lengthy and highly competitive, apply to all of the programs you are eligible for.
-More than just internships, these organizations provide professional development support and learning experiences that extend well beyond just the internship.
-Some benefits include:
+In addition, these organizations provide professional development support and learning experiences that exten beyond just the internship.
+Other benefits can include:

 - Access to multiple companies with a single application